Table of contents

 First-to-default and all other nth-to-default credit derivatives (by which an ADI obtains credit protection for a basket of reference names and where the first- or nth-to-default among the reference names triggers the credit protection and terminates the contract) are not eligible as a CRM technique and therefore would not provide any regulatory capital relief.
 In transactions where an ADI provides credit protection through such instruments, it would apply the treatment described in APS 180.

 Where an ADI transfers a portion of the risk of an exposure in one or more tranches to a protection seller or sellers and retains some level of the risk of the loan, and the risk transferred and the risk retained are of different seniority, tranched risk is created.
+Such transactions are considered synthetic securitisations with the relevant requirements set out in APS 120.

 Under APS 112 (Attachment J, paragraph 21), for the purpose of determining maturity for a credit derivative, an ADI would account for any clause or incentive within the credit derivative contract that may reduce its maturity so that the shortest possible effective maturity is used.
 For example, if the protection seller has a call option, the maturity is the first call date.
 Likewise, if the protection buyer owns the call option and has a strong incentive to call the transaction at the first call date, for example, because of a step-up in cost from this date on, the effective maturity is the remaining time to the first call date.